Glasgow Announces Jury Finds Christian Shepherd Guilty of Solicitation of Murder for Hire and Solicitation of Murder - NewsBreak

 Lockport Man Arrested For String of Robberies Along Route 59

 The man police believe is responsible for three bank robberies along Route 59 has been arrested.
-A Lockport man was arrested by Plainfield Police after an officer observed an individual at the PNC Bank, located at 13470 S. Route 59 in Plainfield matching the physical description of the suspect in the previous robberies.
+A Lockport man was arrested by Plainfield Police after an officer observed an individual at the PNC Bank along Route 59 in Plainfield matching the physical description of the suspect in the previous robberies.
 Officer Justin Barma took the suspect into custody without incident.

 Police: Suburban man accused of stabbing roommate after being asked to turn down phone